 It's so ingrained in our minds it's no wonder between 38 and 46 percent of Americans think amnesia can be cured by a second blow to the head.
 And this TV trope didn't come out of thin air.
 It was a plot device in numerous novels of the 19th century and believed by many doctors of the period.

-In her new article, "The Head Trauma Amnesia Cure: The Making of a Medical Myth" published in the journal Neurology, Drexel University associate psychology professor Mary Spiers looks at where this belief originated.
-In the late 1700s and early 1800s, she writes, scientists thought that the two halves of the brain had the same function, much as the body has two eyes.
+In her 2016 article, "The Head Trauma Amnesia Cure: The Making of a Medical Myth" published in the journal Neurology, Drexel University associate psychology professor Mary Spiers looked at where this belief originated.
+In the late 1700s and early 1800s, she wrote, scientists thought that the two halves of the brain had the exact same function, much as the body has two eyes.
 French anatomist and physiologist Francois Xavier Bichat proposed that a second blow to the head could restore the memory of someone who had a concussion.
-His reasoning was that since the two hemispheres of the brain needed to be in balance with each other to function, "that ... should explain these observations so frequently repeated, of an accidental blow upon one side of the head having restored the intellectual functions which had long remained dormant in consequence of a blow received upon the other side."
+His reasoning was that the two hemispheres of the brain needed to be in balance with each other to function.
+So, if an injury to one hemisphere could cause confusion to the other hemisphere, a second blow should make everything right again.

 Ironically, Bichat died of a head injury in 1802.
 But his theories lived on, and other doctors expanded on them.
 A physician named Andrew Wigan wrote in an 1844 book of a case where a 16-year-old boy rendered "insensible" by a blow to the head suddenly came out of a coma weeks later after the clatter from someone accidentally dropping fire tongs awoke him.